darioncassel/sok-differential-testing/index.md

 Our primary contributions are: (1) Establishing a framework for fine-grained classification of security protocol testing methodologies.
 (2) Determining a framework for the categorization and evaluation of the results of different testing approaches.
 (3) Providing a holistic comparison of multiple approaches on the basis of their classification and the classification of their results.
 (4) Proposing a 'combined approach' that leverages two or more distinct approaches to discover a security vulnerability at the level of an exceptional state of a protocol implementation and to determine the threat or meaning of the vulnerability by concurrently determining the way in which it violates the protocol model's security guarantees.
 (5) Identification of challenges for future research.

 In Section II, we provide background on TLS/SSL at the protocol level and define terminology for software testing and protocol verification.
-Then, in Section III, we give a classification of methodologies followed by a classification of possible results in Section IV.
+Then, in Section III, we give a framework for the classification of methodologies and their results.
+In Section IV we proceed to use this framework to classify a series of 'representative approaches'.
 We provide a comparison of methodologies and results in Section V, and present a combined approach and its results in Section VI-VII.
 Finally we discuss related works in Section VIII and conclude with a discussion of possible future research in Section IX.

 ### II.
 Background and Definitions